modular-magician/terraform-provider-google-beta/website/docs/r/saas_runtime_saas.html.markdown

   Identifier.
 The resource name (full URI of the resource) following the standard naming
   scheme:
   "projects/{project}/locations/{location}/saas/{saas}"

+* `state` -
+  State of the Saas.
+  It is always in STATE_ACTIVE state if the application_template is empty.
+  Possible values:
+  STATE_ACTIVE
+  STATE_RUNNING
+  STATE_FAILED

 * `uid` -
   The unique identifier of the resource.
 UID is unique in the time